 The Company defers costs that relate directly to the fulfillment of its contracts associated with vehicles consigned to and received by the Company, but not sold as of the end of the period.
 The Company quantifies the deferred costs using a calculation that includes the number of vehicles at its facilities at the beginning and end of the period, the number of vehicles sold during the period and an allocation of certain yard operation costs of the period.
 The primary expenses allocated and deferred are inbound transportation costs, titling fees, certain facility costs, labor, and vehicle processing.
-Upon the adoption of ASC 606 in fiscal 2019, the Company began deferring the inbound transportation costs and titling fees directly associated with the vehicles within its vehicle pooling costs.
 If the allocation factors change, then yard operation expenses could increase or decrease correspondingly in the future.
 These costs are expensed into yard operations expenses as vehicles are sold in subsequent periods on an average cost basis.